EightMedia/styleguide.js/README.md

 `collectYaml( source )`

-Collect the Yaml data comments in the given source.
+Collect the Yaml data comments in the given source individually.
 Is used internally, but can be used for your own magic.
+Returns an array containing json (parsed yaml).

+`collectYamlDoc( source )`

+Collect all the Yaml data comments in the given source.
+Is used internally, but can be used for your own magic.
+Returns a string containing (unparsed) yaml.

+`parseYaml( source )`

+Parses a yaml doc and returns json.

 `renderToFile( dest_file, template='template/index.jade' )`

 Render the styleguide to this file, with the given template.

-`sg.customCSS( css_file )`
+`customCSS( css_file )`

 Use your own stylesheet for the styleguide page.

+`appendCustomCSS( css_file )`

+Append your own stylesheet for the styleguide page.

 ### Grunt task